entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 401. Subglenoid process: absent or negligible (0); present (1).
 >  -  In incisoscutoids, subglenoid process is absent or negligible

+402. Roughly circular depression surround the buccohypophysial foramen: absent (0); present (1).
+>  -  This character is present in *Eastmanosteus*.
+Dennis-Bryan (1987): Lateral to the foramen, at either side, the ventral groove is deeper and wider than elsewhere and forms a roughly circular depression (c.dep).
+Kulczycki (1956: pl.
+1C) also noticed this feature in Dinichthys cf. pustulosus though it is unlabelled in his drawing.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.